Carl Zimmer

 Zimmer describes his journalistic beat as "life" or "what it means to be alive".
 He is the only science writer to have a species of tapeworm named after him (Acanthobothrium zimmeri).
 Zimmer's father is Dick Zimmer, a Republican politician from New Jersey, who was a member of U.S. House of Representatives from 1991 to 1997.

+Early life and education

+Born to an Ashkenazi Jewish father and a mother of Irish and German descent, after his childhood in Connecticut, Zimmer received a B.A. in English from Yale University in 1987.